Sunday, November 3, 2024

 • Smoked paprika: A type of paprika that has been smoked, giving it a warm, smoky flavor that pairs well with beef.

-See also Beef Stew Last In Fridge
+See also How To Make Beef Stew Taste Better

 When it comes to beef stew seasoning, it’s important to consider the overall flavor profile you’re going for.
 For example, if you want a more savory stew, you might want to try adding some thyme or rosemary to the mix.
 On the other hand, if you’re looking for a slightly sweeter stew, you could experiment with adding some cinnamon or nutmeg.